fatiando/website-nikola/README.md

 # Fatiando a Terra

-Testing converting the fatiando.org website to Nikola.
+Source code for the website http://fatiando.org

+Made using [Nikola](http://nikola.ralsina.com.ar), a static site generator.

-Code to generate the site is on the *master* branch, the rendered site is in the *gh-pages* branch.
+Code to generate the site is on the *master* branch.
+Use `make build` to generate the html for the site and `make show` to open it in Firefox.

+For now, a copy of the generated html site is in the *gh-pages* branch.
-The site is served by GitHub Pages here: http://leouieda.github.com/fatiando.org
+This way it is served by GitHub Pages at http://leouieda.github.com/fatiando.org